Ph.D. Course: Digitalisation, health and society

 Course participants will receive a Course Certificate, recommending either 10 or 3 ECTS credits, but your own institution must approve credits for the course.
 We therefore recommend that you contact your Ph.D. coordinator about the issue of credits prior to your participation.

-3 ECTS credits will be recommended for those who participate in full but choose not to submit a paper for evaluation (or for those whose paper does not pass)
+10 ECTS credits will be recommended for those who submit a paper and pass, 3 ECTS credits will be recommended for those who participated in the course in full but who have chosen not to submit a paper for evaluation (or for those whose paper does not pass).

 Should you have any practical enquiries, please do not hesitate to email the course secretariat at email@example.com